xmos/sw_usb_audio/doc/rst/prog_modification.rst

     Whilst a developer may directly change the code in ``main.xc`` to add custom tasks this may not always be desirable.
 Doing this may make taking updates from `XMOS` non-trivial (the same can be said for any custom modifications to any core libraries).
-Since adding tasks is considered a reasonably common customisation defines ``USER_MAIN_CORES`` and ``USER_MAIN_DECLARATIONS`` are made available.
+Since adding tasks is considered reasonably common, customisation defines ``USER_MAIN_CORES`` and ``USER_MAIN_DECLARATIONS`` are made available.

     An example usage is shown in ``app_usb_aud_xk_316_mc/src/extensions/user_main.h``